lookmanbili/FPSMoE-architecture/README.md

 # Notes

+* In the short term, we do not focus on instant speed.
+We accept a 1 to 2-second delay as a fair trade-off for the massive gain in model capacity.

 * This method is clearly beneficial for both small-scale and ultra-large LLMs—and neural networks in general.
 However, as hardware configurations evolve, the implementation flow must adapt drastically, scaling from consumer-grade setups to enterprise-level industrial clusters.

 *